TomWhitwell/ThingsThatFlashAndBleep/README.md

 - Documentation: Powerpoint slides and printed materials
 - Next steps: some online resources and books for anyone wanting to learn more
 - Before starting, check the Issue Log for any unresolved problems

+###History

+- The Rev2 PCB board designs (June 2015) in this repository fix a number of small issues on the boards used for the classes.

 ####License
 All hardware and documentation in this project is Creative Commons licensed by Tom Whitwell: [CC-BY-NC-SA: Attribution / ShareAlike / NonCommercial](https://creativecommons.org/licenses/by-nc-sa/4.0/)